zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 This template is designed to monitor Veeam Backup and Replication.
 It works without any external scripts and uses the script item.

-This template has been tested on:

-- Veeam Backup and Replication, version 11.0

 ***NOTE:*** Since the RESTful API may not be available for some editions, the template will only work with the following editions of Veeam Backup and Replication:

 1. Veeam Universal License (VUL) editions: